 Bryce Morrison, Gramophone Magazine (September 2015)

-27 Apr 15 April 2015 Royal Northern Sinfonia at the Sage Gateshead Rachmaninov Piano Concerto No 2
+27 Apr 15 RACHMANINOV Piano Concerto No. 2 Royal Northern Sinfonia Sage Gateshead

 “…Joseph Moog brought all of his international reputation and unbridled performance skill to the stage in the highlight piece of the evening, Sergei Rachmaninov’s glorious Piano Concerto No.2 in C Minor.
 Radical in comparison with English compositions of the time, this music, for all its innate tunefulness, can easily be identified as a forerunner to George Gershwin’s piano and orchestral works some 20 years later.
 And whilst one encore piece should be accepted as a thank-you, this audience was granted two.
 Firstly Moog played Alexis Weissenberg’s piano arrangement of the Broadway musical song, April in Paris.
 Rarely have I witnessed louder appreciation expressed at the venue…”